ositaka/design-code.tips/src/content/pages/index.md

 ---
 template: index-page
 slug: /
-title: Wyatt Morriss
+title: Follow the Tips
-tagline: Graphic Designer
+tagline: Tips to level up your design and tech craft
 featuredImage: /assets/toa-heftiba-0rlfirsdvzu-unsplash.jpg
 cta:
-  ctaText: Know more
+  ctaText: Subscribe
-  ctaLink: /about
+  ctaLink: /subscribe
 ---
-He is a award winning gaming graphic designer, based in sunny side of California.
-Working as Principal designer at Bethesda
+Are you a designer, illustrator or a web developer?
+Would you like to get advanced tips about graphic design, video and web development?